 In several fields of study, specific professional and personal requirements are imposed on those who are to practice the profession - for example, in teacher education and health and social science education.
 If you are unsure if a student is suitable for their profession, you are encouraged to speak up.
 No one benefits from unqualified students graduating.

-You can read more about suitability assessment and find contact persons on the student websites for suitability assessments.
+Read more about suitability assessment and find contact persons.